xuemin-yu/eraser_movie_dataset/README.md

   --save_sentences_in_txt \
   --save_type 'Datasets'
 ```
-### Finetuning the formatted dataset extracted from the Eraser Movie Dataset by previous step
+### Fine-tuning the formatted dataset extracted from the Eraser Movie Dataset by the previous step

+Before running the fine-tuning code, you need to download the pre-trained model **bert-base-cased**

 Examples: <br/>
 ```bash
 python run_glue.py \